bandanna2k/parkrun-stats/README.md

 # TODO

+## Major

+- Replace course_name in ces and result with an id

+- Use date as key, rather than event_number for results (easier to delete stuff)

+## Minor

 - Invariant test for results against attendance NEEDS TESTING

-- Replace course_name in ces and result with an id

-- Delta between 2 weeks for event history

-- Delta between 2 weeks for this weeks attendance

-- Get latest Sat for args

-- Use date as key for results (easier to delete stuff)

 # QUERIES